schubergphilis/paleofuturistic_python/docs/index.md

 Can it really be that simple?
 Well, eventually yes, but you will need to set up some connections and credentials still, of course.
-For a slightly more elaborate walkthrough, see the [walkthrough](walkthrough.md).
+For a slightly more elaborate walkthrough on that, see the [walkthrough](walkthrough.md).

 Still skeptical?
 See the [about](about.md) instead.